How Many Days in Venice, Italy Do You Really Need?

 I actually wasn't the biggest fan of Venice until I learned how to do it right.
 That meant getting up at the crack of dawn, enjoying the popular sights/areas while it was empty, and then leaving the tourist hot spots and blissfully wandering the rest of the island until evening.
 Come dinner time, the day trippers were gone and the island was quiet and peaceful again.

-Now, some of my fondest memories are in Venice.
+Now, some of my fondest memories are from Venice.
 The views really are one of a kind.
-Where else can you visit an area made up of over 100 small islands pieced together by bridges and canals?
-The fact that it's car free makes it even more atmospheric.
+Where else can you visit an area consisting of over 100 small islands pieced together by bridges and canals?
+The fact that it's car-free makes it even more atmospheric.

 So, how many days in Venice are ideal?
-The answer depends on a handful of factors.
-What type of traveler you are, the style of trip you're looking for, and your overall budget.
-We will consider all these things and more when discussing how many days in Venice will be right for you!
+The answer depends on a handful of factors— what type of traveler you are, the style of trip you're looking for, and your overall budget.
+We will consider these factors and more when discussing how many days to allocate to this popular destination.

 Short and sweet: how many days in Venice are ideal?

-Now, let's take a deeper dive on how many days in Venice are ideal for different situations.
+Now, let's take a deeper dive into how many days in Venice are ideal for varying situations.

 SEE ALSO: